MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-development-overview.md

 ---
 # Unreal development overview

 Mixed reality support for Unreal Engine 4 is now in beta!
-If you're new to Unreal development, we recommend that you take time to explore the [Getting Started with Unreal Engine 4](https://docs.unrealengine.com/en-US/GettingStarted/index.html) page.
+If you're new to Unreal development, [Getting Started with Unreal Engine 4](https://docs.unrealengine.com/en-US/GettingStarted/index.html) is a great page to explore.
 If you need assets, Unreal has a comprehensive [Marketplace](https://www.unrealengine.com/marketplace/en-US/store).

-Once you've built up a basic understanding of Unreal Engine 4, you can visit the [Microsoft HoloLens Development](https://docs.unrealengine.com/en-US/Platforms/AR/HoloLens2/index.html) page on the Unreal Engine documentation site to learn how to build and run your apps on HoloLens.
-Be sure to visit the [Unreal Mixed Reality forums](https://forums.unrealengine.com/development-discussion/vr-ar-development) to engage with the rest of the community building mixed reality apps in Unreal and find solutions to problems you might run into.
+Once you've built a basic understanding of Unreal Engine 4, you can visit the [Microsoft HoloLens Development](https://docs.unrealengine.com/en-US/Platforms/AR/HoloLens2/index.html) page on the Unreal Engine documentation site to learn how to build and run your apps on HoloLens.
+Be sure to visit the [Unreal Mixed Reality forums](https://forums.unrealengine.com/development-discussion/vr-ar-development) to engage with the community who build mixed reality apps in Unreal.
+It's a great place to find solutions to problems you might run into.

 ## Installing the prerequisites